u-ashikov/Node.js/README.md

 This repository contains Node.js projects.

-## Cat Shelter - cats adopting application, written without any web framework.
+## Cat Shelter ##
+Cats adopting application, written without any web framework.
 For data storage is used MongoDB and for MongoDB object modeling is used Mongoose.
 The application provides the functionalities:
 * Create cat breed.
 * List all cats.
 * Create a cat.